-Autumnal desserts and bakes which bring together the best of the season, from apples to pears, plums to blackberries plus #CookBlogShare 2020 for Week 36.
+Autumnal baking and desserts which bring together the best of the season, from apples to pears, plums to blackberries plus #CookBlogShare 2020 for Week 36.

 #CookBlogShare is a weekly link party where recipes are shared, we comment on each other’s cooking creations and generally indulge in all things food related!
 If you’ve got a recipe to share then this is the place to show it off!

 Your host for next week will be over to Jenny at Apply to Face so head over there next week to see more recipes.

 If you are new to this link party then take a few minutes to read the guidelines below before joining us.
 You are welcome to share your old and new recipes as there is no specific theme and all recipes are welcome.